benessilfie/SCSS/README.md

 # Hero Page

-This is a simple footer built with to be responsive with flexbox
+This is a simple hero section of a landing page built with flexbox

 ## Art